irenepsmith/AWSTracker/SNSSampleApp/Readme.md

 ### Creating the resources

-Create an Amazon SNS queue that is used in the Java code.
+Create an Amazon SNS queue that is used in the .NET code.
 For information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html).

-In addition, make sure that you ahve setup your .NET developer environment before following along with this tutorial.
+In addition, make sure that you setup your .NET developer environment before following along with this tutorial.
 For more information, see [Setting up your AWS SDK for .NET environment](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-setup.html).

 ## Understand the Publish/Subscription application